andrewdpoh/Bamboo_Docs/docs/Teamserver/api_reference/agent.md

 ### Description

-Enumerate Result will be called by Bamboo Agent when Bamboo Client command the Bamboo Agent to enumerate the infected machine.
+Enumerate Result will be called by Bamboo Agent when Bamboo Client command the Bamboo Agent to enumerate the target machine.
 There will be error checking to determine if there were any error, if there are no errors, the Bamboo Teamserver will send the enumerate results to the user via WebSocket.

 ### Request schema